The CBD Experience: How it Feels to Take CBD

 Having said that, there are some similar feelings that many people report after taking CBD.
 The most commonly experienced feeling is a sense of relaxation or relief coming over you.
 Particularly when you take CBD for the first time, you may well feel this sense of calm slowly sweep through your body.
 Some describe it as a warm and fuzzy feeling.

 It can be accompanied by a calming of the mind.
 Almost like your thoughts slow.
-This is often noticeable in people who suffer from anxiety or a racing mind.
-Many have described using CBD as “turning down the volume in their head”.

 When it comes to small doses – which is what you should start with when using CBD for the first time – the effects may be very subtle.
 Larger doses can have a more pronounced effect.
 They may also even cause drowsiness or tiredness.
 This isn’t very common but does happen to some.